-(f) Public Health Crises - The Partnership's business, operations and financial condition could be materially adversely affected by the outbreak of epidemics or pandemics or other health crises beyond our control, including the current outbreak of COVID-19.
-On March 11, 2020, the World Health Organization designated the COVID-19 outbreak as a pandemic and many governments have declared that the COVID-19 outbreak in their jurisdictions constitutes an emergency.
-The international response to the spread of COVID-19 has led to significant restrictions on travel, temporary business closures, quarantines, global stock market volatility and a general reduction in consumer activity.
+(g) Public Health Crises - The Partnership's business, operations and financial condition could be materially adversely affected by the outbreak of epidemics or pandemics or other health crises beyond our control, including the recent outbreak of COVID-19.

 Such public health crises can result in volatility and disruptions in the supply and demand for various products and services, global supply chains and financial markets, declining trade and market sentiment and reduced mobility of people, or a fear of any of the foregoing, all of which could affect interest rates, credit ratings, credit risk and inflation.